 - Use HTTPS encryption as much as possible when visiting websites.
 This will encrypt and protect your traffic when it is being transmitted from an exit node to the final destination.
 As mentioned earlier, Tor has the HTTPS Everywhere plugin which forces websites supporting HTTPS to connect to you with an encrypted connection.
 Unfortunately, not all websites support secure https connections, but HTTPS Everywhere helps ensure you connect as securely as possible.
 You should always check to make sure that URLs (website addresses) begin with https://.
 Using HTTPS encryption makes it all the more difficult for an adversary to intercept your information as they would need to break the end-to-end encrypted transmission.

-Follow these guidelines and you can be confodent that you will be as safe as possible using Tor.
+Follow these guidelines and you can be confident that you will be as safe as possible using Tor.

 More About Using Tor (Advanced Users only!)

-The materials below are for advanced users and are a continuation of the general materials, How to Use Tor (The Onion Router) to be anonymous on the web.
+The materials below are for advanced users only and a continuation of the general materials above.

 If you choose Run as a client only, Tor will not use your connection to build a network for other users.
 This is the default setting.